I am Greta: the person behind the protests

 - What do we not know?

-- One main area of debate among scholars is whether or not it is possible to be “authentic” at all.
+- One main area of debate among scholars surrounds whether or not it is possible to be “authentic” at all.
 “To thine own self be true,” says Polonius in the classic Shakespeare play Hamlet.
 But not everybody agrees with the idea that a “true, authentic self” lies underneath their outer socialised persona.
-Philosopher Jean-Paul Sartre famously wrote that he “had no true self”, but that his self was “an empty palace of mirrors”.
+Philosopher Jean-Paul Sartre famously wrote that he “had no true self”, but rather that his self was “an empty palace of mirrors”.

 - Skolstrejk för klimatet